Derby ring road works continue to disrupt traffic

 An emergency meeting took place on Wednesday between the head of highways and senior officers at Derby City Council to discuss the road closures following feedback from the public.

-Over the next six months, the three bridges will be refurbished with new lighting installed and 600m (1,968ft) of concrete barriers replaced.'A nightmare'
+Over the next six months, the three bridges will be refurbished with new lighting installed and 600m (1,968ft) of concrete barriers replaced.

 Cab driver Mohammed Rashid said it took him 45 minutes to travel one mile and he had seen an ambulance struggling to get through the traffic for almost seven minutes.